microsoft-healthcare-madison/team/okrs-2023-september.md

 * P5-BP: (0.5 -- discussed; they plan to implement) Followup with Health Samurai and MayJuun on integrating their fhirpath engines

 ## FHIR community continually improves our specifications and our processes
 * P1: (0.3) Schedule a session to discuss quality plan for "path to R6".
-Brief retrospetive:
+Brief retrospective:
     * Unmanageable backlog of unapplied changes
     * Double-application of changes from R5 + R4B
     * Late-breaking changes